KouVue-GD/FTDLuaGuide/README.md

 # FTDLuaGuide
-Transcribed a guide from FTD using screen shots, ocr, into an LLM, and then fixed up errors by hand.
+Transcribed a guide from FTD using screen shots
+Wrote a script using OCR with the help of claude
+Put the text into an LLM and got it to write it into json Fixed up errors by hand